Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Glycemic Index and Carbohydrates

 Cream cheese has a low carbohydrate content: 5.52g of carbs in 100g.
-But the thing is, cream cheese doesn't provide fiber; all 5.52g of those carbs are net carbs.
-The glycemic index of cream cheese has been measured to be 0 due to its low carbs and high fat content.
+However, cream cheese doesn't provide fiber; all these carbs are net carbs

 One small study shows that cream cheese intake has no association with incident prediabetes, a condition where blood glucose level is higher than usual but lower than in type 2 diabetes.

-You can also check out glycemic index values for 350+ foods by visiting the Glycemic index chart page.
+You can also check glycemic index values for 350+ foods by visiting the Glycemic index chart.

 Type-2 Diabetes

-Because cream cheese is made from yogurt and salt, it is safe to say that it contains the same nutritional value as yogurt.
-Although cream cheese has less protein, it does have a moderate amount of sodium and a high amount of saturated fats (95 percent of RDV in 100g) to beware of․
+Because cream cheese is made from yogurt and salt, it is safe to say it contains the same nutritional value as yogurt.
+Although cream cheese has less protein, it does have a moderate amount of sodium and a high amount of saturated fats (95 percent of RDV in 100g) to be aware of․

 If cream cheese is eaten with bagels, sandwiches, or cheesecakes, all are high in carbs; it can cause blood sugar spikes.